mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

+- Program name matching.... the use of 'contains' is problematic when one voice name contains another one... there may be no way to select the  voice with the shorter name.

  - Multi-channel (e.g. Stereo) components
     The input and output would be an int array